Process for becoming a HealthVault solution provider

 - Reviewed the HealthVault operating and security standards.

-You should be ready to review the option of Reseller vs. Direct partnership and sign the required contract and order form.
+You should be ready to review the option of a Reseller partnership and sign the required contract and order form.

 If you are ready to discuss your HealthVault-enabled application, please contact a member of our HealthVault Business Development team.